Memory Prosthetics and Cognitive Augmentation

 Key facts

-- Berger / Hampson lab demonstrated memory improvement with hippocampal stimulation (2018).
+- The Berger / Hampson lab demonstrated 35-37% improvement in short-term recall with closed-loop hippocampal stimulation (J. Neural Eng., 2018).

-- No FDA-approved cognitive-enhancement device exists for healthy users.
+- No FDA-approved cognitive-enhancement device exists for healthy users as of 2026.

-- Closed-loop sleep entrainment shows the most consistent non-invasive memory effects.
+- Closed-loop slow-wave sleep stimulation produces the most consistently replicated non-invasive memory effect.

 Hippocampal Memory Prosthetics